How Does BBSP Work?

 BBSP students must complete three lab rotations, each lasting about eleven weeks, during the first year.
 You can choose from over 300 laboratories in any of the 14 participating PhD programs.
 At the end of the first year, students choose their thesis lab from one of their lab rotations and typically matriculate into a PhD program with which their thesis advisor is affiliated.
-Summer rotations before the first year officially begins are an option for interested students.
+Summer rotations before BBSP officially begins are also an option for interested students.

 BBSP does not require students to complete particular science courses.
 You have the freedom to explore courses from different departments if you choose, but nothing prevents you from focusing on one specific program’s requirements right away.
-Many first-year courses satisfy degree requirements for several programs.
+Many first-year courses satisfy degree requirements for multiple programs until they’re ready to decide.
 A list of courses appropriate for first-year graduate students and links to course requirements for each of the participating programs are available here.
 Once you join a particular PhD program you may need to complete additional coursework in your second year, but most students finish all required coursework by the end of the second year.

 After the First Year